Dotagoodgogo/sc2AI/README.md

 ## Bot_in_deatils:
 **Strategy**:
-* The general strategy for this bot is expansion and accumlate resouce in early.
-Produing large amount of marines,tanks and medivc and depending on resouce advantage to crash enemy.
+* The general strategy for this bot is expansion and accumlating resources in early opening.
+Produing large amount of marines,tanks and medivsc and depending on resource advantages to crash enemies.
 * Bot will auto attack if opponent is defeated in one battle.

 **Construction**: